novaksolutions/infusionsoft-exit-optin/readme.txt

 Yes, you will need to provide your Infusionsoft API key.

+== Screenshots ==

+1. Picking your web form is easy thanks to the Infusionsoft API.
+2. An example exit opt-in.

 == Changelog ==

+= 1.0.4 =
+* Code cleanup and commenting.
+* Added link to additional WordPress plugins by Novak Solutions.
+* Added link to rate plugin at WordPress.org.

 = 1.0.3 =
 * Tested up to 3.8.1